robincornett/display-featured-image-genesis/README.md

 Display Featured Image for Genesis has its own settings page, under the main Appearance menu.

+### Does this work with any Genesis child theme?

+Yes and no. Technically, it does, even older (XHTML) themes.
+However, depending on other factors such as the individual theme's styling and layout.
+Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

 ### How do I stop the featured image action from showing on my custom post types?

 You'll want to add a filter to your theme (functions.php file).
 Here's an example: